miss-mad/readme-dynamically/README.md

  * Validation: I received help from a TA in class to use Regex for validating the user input email and URL.
 For the most part, I got the validation to work, but for the URL I couldn't quite get the Regex code to check for github.com or linkedin.com specifically, just that it contained "http" or "https."

+ * Even more dynamic: I'd like to find a way to create an ever more dynamic README in which, if the user says no to the question, that section of the README is omitted entirely.
+For example, if they do not have a deployed application link of the project that they'd like to add, they would say N to the Y/N confirm question type in the inquirer.prompt function, and then when the README is generated there would be no deployed application link README section at all.

 ## Installation

 To operate this app, follow these instructions: